mike-lischke/java2typescript/readme.md

 ## Supported Language Features

 Of course there's no 1:1 translation between Java and Typescript and therefore it is important to understand what needs to be considered and what problems are to be expected.
 A separate document discusses these aspects: [feature documentation](doc/features.md).

+### Common Problems in Converted Java Code

+There is almost never an error free result, after conversion.
+There are simply too many conditions that influence the process and its result.
+The most common problem classes that can occur are:

+- **Incomplete Conversion**: The source file may contain code that is not supported by java2typescript.
+However, the coverage of Java 11 features should be fairly complete, so this is a rare problem.
+- **Bugs**: The conversion process may contain bugs.
+- **Boxing**: [Auto boxing in TypeScript](doc/features.md#boxing-and-unboxing) works only for built-in types.
+Other boxing, for example the conversion of a string literal to `java.lang.String`, is a manual process.
+For this reason you may get errors when string literals appear in Java code where `java.lang.String` is expected.
+In such cases you have to manually adjust the code to deal with this situation.
+This is probably the most common issue with translated code.
+- **Unsupported Features**: Certain constructs cannot be converted automatically (e.g. `this` calls, aka. explicit constructor invocation).
+The tool does as much as it can to convert the code, but some manual work is needed to make the code compiling and working.
+- **Linter Errors**: Many projects use a linter (like ESLint).
+Converted Java code often does not conform to popular TS linter formatting rules.
+It is recommended to allow formatting the generated code by the IDE (e.g. in VS Code) to fix the most common problems (like indentation).
+To help getting over linter problems until you have time to deal with them use the conversion setting which allows to add arbitrary text to each generated file.
+This is useful to write suppression commands for linter or spelling errors.
+See the `configuration.options.prefix` field.
+- **Project Settings**: There's a variety of possible TypeScript settings for a project (target versions, browser vs. Node.js etc.).
+These can cause errors that relate to your project setup, not the conversion process as such.